inasafe/inasafe/docs/source/developer-docs/maintaining_documentation.rst

 In order for a new module's documentation to appear in the API docs, the following steps are required:

-+ Create a new file in :file:`docs/sources/api-docs/<package_name>` named after the module.
-For example, for the gui/riab.py module we would create :file:`docs/sources/api-docs/gui/riab.rst` (note the .rst extension).
++ Create a new file in :file:`docs/source/api-docs/<package_name>` named after the module.
+For example, for the gui/riab.py module we would create :file:`docs/source/api-docs/gui/riab.rst` (note the .rst extension).
+See below for an example of its contents
-* Add the new file to the API docs master index (:file:`docs/sources/api-docs/index.rst`).
+* Add the new file to the API docs master index (:file:`docs/source/api-docs/index.rst`).
   The .rst extension is not needed or desired when adding to the index list.
 * Regenerate the documentation using the :command:`make docs` command from the top level directory in the source tree.
 * Add the new .rst file and generated html files to the revision control system.